docwho2/java-squareup-chatgpt-ivr/README.md

 - Package and deploy the project to us-east-1
 - Package and deploy the project to us-west-2

 You will see the progress as the stack deploys.
-As metntioned earlier, you will need to put your OpenAI API Key into parameter store or the deploy will error, but it will give you an error message that tells you there is no value for "OPENAI_API_KEY" in the [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+As metntioned earlier, you will need to put your OpenAI and Square API Key into parameter store or the deploy will error, but it will give you an error message that tells you there is no value for "OPENAI_API_KEY" or "SQUARE_API_KEY" in the [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).